USE PROMO CODE

 The mobile app is a watered down version of the main Party poker offering.
 The lobby takes a bit of getting used to, with the sorting/filtering options not being intuitive and also taking up a third of the screen.
 The ability to sort by players at a table (which you can’t do by default in the full version) is a welcome addition.

-The real problem is when you sit down at the tables: the sounds are annoying (they can thankfully be turned off), the lack of an auto rebuy feature at cash game tables is a hindrance, and for some inexplicable reason you can’t type in exact bet numbers.
+The real problem is when you sit down at the tables: the sounds are annoying (they can thankfully be turned off), but PartyPoker has added auto-rebuy feature for most cash game tables.

 Instead, you can either use preset bet amounts (like ¾ pot, pot, etc.), or use a wheel-like graphic which can give you more precise bet types as you move it up and down.
 Expect to time out occasionally as you attempt to narrow down the exact bet you want under the pressure of a rapidly falling timer.

 You can jump in any of your favorite cash games, Sit & Gos, and tournaments with only a couple taps, however, so it is quite simple to get yourself into the action in no time flat.

 Partypoker’s flagship daily tournaments are a $10K and a $2.5K guarantee, which are the standard for online poker in New Jersey.
 A well designed structure, flat payouts (meaning they pay a higher proportion of the field), the occasional overlay, and a good mix of regular and non-regular players make these tournaments attractive to anyone.
 The daytime events are not as exciting, though, offering paltry guarantees, a lack of variety, and minimal satellites.